The Monarchs of Mercia, England and the United Kingdom

 This time-line lists the monarchs of these kingdoms from Mercia to the present day.
 It records the Mercian, then English, then British monarchs of the land where Great Paxton lies with the length of their reigns.

-The right hand flag denotes the kingdom at the end of the century.
+right hand flag denotes the kingdom at the end of the

 The reign of monarchs overlapped from one to the next century, the last monarch of a century is given only the once to avoid repitition.
 The length of the reign rather than start and end dates are given to be more concise.